 It’s possible to have a bicuspid aortic valve and not know it, because this condition does not always cause symptoms or lead to other health problems.

-In some cases, people with bicuspid aortic valves are diagnosed with the condition as part of routine testing for other reasons, like an unrelated injury or upcoming surgery.
+In some cases, people are diagnosed with the condition as part of routine testing for other reasons, like an unrelated injury or upcoming surgery.

-In other cases, someone may have symptoms of aortic valve disease — like chest pains, shortness of breath, fatigue, or dizziness — and be diagnosed with a bicuspid aortic valve as part of their heart testing.
+In other cases, someone may have symptoms of aortic valve disease — like chest pains, shortness of breath, fatigue, or dizziness — and be diagnosed as part of their heart testing.

 Fact 3: A bicuspid aortic valve might cause other health problems